rchain/reference/faq.md

 The file names of your identity documents cannot have spaces or special characters.
 Please use legacy file names such as 'passport.jpg' and try uploading again.

 **Is there a bounty program?**  \
 Yes.
 Bounties are task based with peer review.
 Tasks vary, but typically bounties are available for core development, community formation, marketing, business development, and channel operation.
 Github is used for [issue tracking and project management](https://github.com/rchain/Members/).
+JIRA is used for [issues for development work] (https://rchain.atlassian.net/wiki/spaces/CORE/pages/105938971/Bounties+for+Development+work).

 **Can I earn RHOCs by participating in projects?**  \
 Yes.
 Read [CONTRIBUTING.md](https://github.com/rchain/Members/blob/master/CONTRIBUTING.md), then look for projects you’d like to participate in.